Laparoscopic Fundoplication and Hiatal Hernia Repair

-Before you undergo this surgery, it is necessary to make sure that it is the right procedure for your symptoms, as many conditions can mimic esophageal reflux.
+Before you undergo surgery, it is necessary to make sure that it is the appropriate approach, as other conditions can mimic GERD and may not be helped by this surgery.
+Testing before surgery often includes:

 - Upper GI endoscopy to evaluate the lining of the esophagus and the stomach

-- Upper GI x-rays to demonstrate the anatomy of the hiatal hernia
+- Upper GI X-rays (barium swallow) to evaluate the anatomy of the hiatal hernia

-- Esophageal manometry to demonstrate proper mechanical function of the esophagus and to confirm a weak lower esophageal sphincter (LES)
+- Esophageal manometry to evaluate the mechanical function of the esophagus

-- A possible pH probe study to measure the frequency and amount of acid that enters the esophagus
+- Esophageal pH study to measure the severity of acid reflux into the esophagus

 Complications are rare, but can occur.
-It is important that you are aware of the common risks and complications of laparoscopic fundoplication.
 It is possible that one of these complications will result in the need to convert to an open surgery or the need for further surgery.
+Complications may include:

-- Injury to the liver, spleen, esophagus or stomach during surgery
+- Injury to the liver, spleen, esophagus, stomach or other organs

-- Failure of the operation to completely eliminate esophageal reflux
+- Failure of the operation to eliminate esophageal reflux

 - Recurrence of hiatal hernia or reflux